-We meet every Saturday morning in a second-floor meditation space at 2402 Mt.
-Vernon Avenue in Del Ray.
+We meet every Sunday morning in a second-floor meditation space at 2402 Mt.
+Vernon Avenue, in Del Ray (on the 2nd floor of the Dance Academy of Virginia).
 We welcome you to join us.

 There is no charge for the zazen gathering, though donations are welcome.
 Please bring your own beverage for the discussion period.

 We meet virtually every day from Monday to Friday at 6:45 a.m. for zazen.
 We welcome you to join us virtually via this link.
 (LINK)

 The morning ritual is as follows: